Perimenopause Watery Discharge: What Is it & How to Manage

 Vaginal Atrophy

 Symptoms of vaginal atrophy include vaginal dryness, itching, or burning.
-Some women may also experience an increased frequency or urgency to pee urinary tract infections (UTIs), or discomfort or pain when peeing.
+Some women may also experience an increased frequency or urgency to pee.
+Vaginal atrophy can put you at risk for urinary tract infections (UTIs) which can cause discomfort while urinating.

 Watery Vaginal Discharge